 You might need to publish the notice several times and submit written proof to the LLC filing office.
 Check with your state to see the exact requirements for publishing a notice.

 5. Apply for a new bank account

-Opening a bank account under the name of the LLC helps you separate business and personal funds.
-A separate business bank account helps you protect personal assets, keep records, and report taxes.
+Don’t have a separate bank account for business?
+Opening a bank account under the name of your new LLC helps you separate business and personal funds.

 Separating business and personal funds is key to:

 In most cases, you need to register for a new Employer Identification Number (EIN) with the IRS, even if you already had one for your sole proprietorship.

 According to the IRS, you need to apply for a new EIN if:

 - Your new LLC has more than one owner under state law,

 - You choose to be taxed as a corporation (C or S corporation) with one owner, OR

 - Your single-member LLC has an excise tax filing requirement